Apply to study

 Step 4:

-APEX Australia will review your application.
-Prospective students who meet the admissions criteria, and competitive merit requirements will receive a letter of offer
+Apex Australia will review your application.
+Prospective students who meet the admission criteria, and competitive merit requirements will receive a letter of offer

 Step 5:

 Following receipt of their confirmation of enrolment, the student must apply for a student visa.
-Information on how to apply for a visa can be found here (www.homeaffairs.gov.au/trav/stud).
+Information on how to apply for a visa can be found here.

 Step 6: